wp-plugins/speed-booster-pack/readme.txt

 5. A new sub menu item `Speed Booster Pack` will appear in your main Settings menu.

 == Screenshots ==
-1. Plugin options page, simple view (v1.8)
+1. Plugin options page, simple view (v2.1)

 == Changelog ==

+= 2.1 =
+Added an option to disable all CSS Async features on mobile devices, to avoid some appearance issues until finding a clean solution to fix it.

 = 2.0 =
 Modified: amended previous except for the admin toolbar css to enqueue its stylesheets only if admin bar is showing, to not break the render blocking plugin option.